-Not even the capital city, Thimphu, which is the most populated and busiest urban center, has traffic lights to control the traffic.
+Not even the capital city, Thimphu, which is the most populated and busiest urban centre, has traffic lights to control the traffic.

 If you wander around Thimphu and spot a man draped in a blue uniform in a cylindrical shelter making elaborate hand gestures, don’t mistake him for dancers.
 He is just controlling the traffic.

 6. Tigers come roaming in the capital city.